apache/druid/docs/tutorials/tutorial-rollup.md

 | `2018-01-02T21:33:00.000Z` | `7.7.7.7` | `8.8.8.8` | `100,288` | `2` | `161` |
 | `2018-01-02T21:35:00.000Z` | `7.7.7.7` | `8.8.8.8` | `2,818` | `1` | `12` |

 Notice there are only six rows as opposed to the nine rows in the example data.
-The next section covers how ingestion with rollup accomplishes this.
+In the next section, you explore the components of the rolled-up rows.

 ## View rollup in action